What Is Thalassemia?

 It is a mild form.
 It is major caused by both beta-globin genes.
 People with thalassemia intermedia don’t need blood transfusions.

-In this form, some haemoglobin A is produced.
+In this form, some hemoglobin A is produced.

 Beta-Thalassemia Major

-Its symptoms will be mild to severe.
-Babies born with two mutated beta haemoglobin genes are usually healthy at birth, but it starts showing after 6 months of life.
+Symptoms can be mild to severe.
+Babies born with two mutated genes and born healthy, but it starts showing after 6 months of life.

 It is also known as Cooley anaemia.

-Research suggests that approximately 1.5% (80 to 90 million people) worldwide are carriers of β-thalassemia.
+Research suggests that about 80 to 90 million people worldwide are carriers of β-thalassemia.

 There are not many symptoms in minor thalassemia, but their haemoglobin is a little low.
 And it can affect anyone.